jbcodeforce/flink-studies/docs/coding/k8s-deploy.md

 ???- question "How to validate checkpointing?"
     Checkpointing let Flink to periodically save the state of a job into local storage.
-    Look at the pod name of the taskmanager and stop it with `kubectl delete pod/....` Flink should automatically restert the job and recover from the latest checkpoint.
+    Look at the pod name of the task manager and stop it with `kubectl delete pod/....` Flink should automatically restart the job and recover from the latest checkpoint.
 Use the Flink UI or CLI to see the job status.

 ???- question "How to validate savepointing?"
     Savepoints are manually triggered snapshots of the job state, which can be used to upgrade a job or to perform manual recovery.